Bank of America Plaza (Atlanta): Architectural details

 There is a 90 ft obelisk-like spire at the top of the building echoing the shape of the building as a whole.
 Most of the spire is covered in 23 karat (96 percent) gold leaf.
 The open-lattice steel pyramid underneath the obelisk glows yellow-orange at night due to lighting.
 At its most basic, this is a modern interpretation of the Art Deco theme seen in the Empire State Building and the Chrysler Building.
 The inhabited part of the building actually ends abruptly with a flat roof.
 On top of this is built a pyramid of girders, which are gilded and blaze at night, with the same type of yellow-orange high-pressure sodium (HPS) lighting used in older-style street lights.
 Its design has been characterized as similar to the Messeturm in Frankfurt am Main, Germany.

 The skyscraper, built at a 45-degree angle to the city's street grid, is set back off its eastern and western street boundaries, Peachtree Street and West Peachtree Street, by over 50 yards (45 m).
 This setback is filled, variously, by driveways, parking garage entrances, potted plants, granite staircases, and sloping lawns.
 The building directly abuts the sidewalk on North Avenue, its northern boundary, with access to this street through a parking garage entrance and stairs leading from the building's main lobby.

-Some urban planners decry the building as a Corbusian "tower in a park", as it actively disengages itself from the urban environment surrounding it, entirely omitting sidewalk-facing retail space.
-Critics argue that the building encourages its tenants to access it primarily by car and to remain inside the complex during the day.
-However it is across the street from the MARTA-rail North Avenue station.
+The skyscraper is across the street from the North Avenue station of the MARTA rail system.

 Developers have rumored that the land under the surrounding driveways and lawns may be redeveloped into low- and mid-rise mixed-use buildings with street-fronting uses as the area urbanizes and the value of land in Midtown Atlanta increases.
 In 2014, new sidewalks, pavers, ADA ramps, pedestrian light-poles, improved tree wells, new bike racks and landscaping were planned.
 These neighborhood improvements were completed by 2016 at a cost of $1.04 million.

 Upon its completion Bank of America Plaza was the tallest building in the United States outside New York City and Chicago, and the 8th-tallest building in the U.S. overall.